 The category must be listed on the title page.
 Important

 At revision stage all authors are required to submit, together with the revised manuscript, a zip-file named "Archival_material.zip" that contains the original, uncropped and unedited photographs of all figures that represent gels, Western blots, microscopic photos, etc. that will be published in the final article.
-This file will be added to the published paper as online Archival Material and is not part of the peer review process of the manuscript.
+This file will be added to the published paper as online Archival Material but will not be available to readers and is not part of the peer review process of the manuscript.
 Failure to provide such original photographs will delay, or even preclude, publication of a manuscript in Biochemical Pharmacology.

 Biochemical Pharmacology is committed to the publication of science from its designated fields of interest, irrespective of geographical and sponsor source.
 The peer review process routinely conducted by the Editorial Board and expert reviewers is dedicated to constructive, collegial feedback with the aim of improving the content and clarity of submissions.
 The Editorial Board and its reviewers will however not undertake to provide major revisions of the grammatical content of submitted manuscripts, irrespective of the scientific merit.
 Accordingly, authors are advised to ensure that their manuscripts are written in clear, understandable English before submitting these to the journal.
 American or British usage is accepted, but not a mixture of these.
 Use decimal points (not decimal commas); use a space for thousands (10 000 and above).